Silbando

 Whistling

-A street in Barracas to the south
+A street in Barracas down south

 A summer night